I was chatting with a golfer the other day.

 Unfortunately, it doesn’t seem to have the calming effect that many practitioners are hoping for.

-When they don’t experience the change they were expecting, they blame themselves for ‘not doing it correctly’, or for not practicing diligently enough to feel the benefits.
+When they don’t experience the change they were expecting, they blame themselves for ‘not doing it correctly’, or for not practising diligently enough to feel the benefits.

 In a world, and a sport where individual ‘doer-ship’, and ‘being in control’ is regarded as the holy grail, it’s easy to see how this misinterpretation of what meditation really is, can occur.

-Put simply, meditation is the absence of the meditator.
+Put simply, meditation is the absence of a meditator.

 It is not about changing, controlling or fixing experience.